The donut and Altmetric Attention Score

 Combined, the attention score represents a weighted approximation of all the attention we’ve picked up for a research output (not a raw total of the number of mentions).
 You can find more detail about how it’s calculated, including the standard weightings for each mention type, here.

 The attention score is useful when looking at several outputs together to quickly identify the level of online activity surrounding a particular research output – it is not a measure of the quality of the research, or the researcher.

 We’d always encourage users to click on the donut to view the details page, and all of the original mentions – remember, attention can be both positive and negative!

 From time to time you might notice that the Altmetric Attention Score for your paper fluctuates, or goes down.
 This can happen when the original author of the mentions deletes their post when we remove posts which have been flagged as spam, or occasionally when we add new sources so need to re-weight our scoring algorithm.

-It’s also important to note that Mendeley readers, Scopus citation counts and CiteULike bookmarks do not count towards the score – this is because we can’t show you the full details of who is actually making the mention or reference.
+It’s also important to note that Mendeley readers, Dimensions citation counts and CiteULike bookmarks do not count towards the score – this is because we can’t show you the full details of who is actually making the mention or reference.
 It’s our policy that any mentions that count towards the score must be completely transparent and fully visible on the Altmetric details page.